-Sharing Economy and Collaborative Consumption: Definition, Statistics, Examples and 2017 Trends
+Sharing Economy and Collaborative Consumption: Definition, Examples, Market Size and Statistics 2018, Recent Trends

 The term Sharing Economy, also known as Collaborative Economy, Collaborative Consumption or Peer-to-Peer Economy, is no longer a novelty or an unknown phenomenon of our modern society.
 More and more people are swaying away from private ownership towards sharing resources, information, ideas, services, etc. and are getting involved in the Sharing Economy business model.